statbiophys/ENS-survival-kit/booking_a_room.md

 # Booking a small room

-Small rooms can be booked by editing this [oogle doc file](https://docs.google.com/spreadsheets/d/1rmqiIg6bMBtty20VcdChoRiTVdpo1yh05iURIutTssA/edit).
+Small rooms can be booked by editing this [google doc file](https://docs.google.com/spreadsheets/d/1rmqiIg6bMBtty20VcdChoRiTVdpo1yh05iURIutTssA/edit).
 Instructions are in the file.

 # Booking a large room